rachitnigam/rachitnigam.com/content/post/first-two-years.md

    area for latency and are therefore "predictable".
 4. Profit.

 The challenging part of this plan was getting all the data.
-A back of the envelop calculation showed that we'd need a few months of compute time to get all the data.
+A back-of-the-envelop calculation showed that we'd need a few months of compute time to get all the data.
 I had, unfortunately, reached a point where I needed to build a distributed experimentation framework.

 I got to work building the framework on top of an existing in-house benchmarking server.
-It took me three weeks to relentless python hacking to get multiple AWS machines to run FPGA designs.
-Once we had that, pretty graphs started rolling out.
-I started confirming various claims about Dahlia quantitatively using small experiments.
+It took me three weeks of relentless python hacking to get multiple AWS machines to run FPGA designs.
+Once we had that, pretty graphs started rolling out and I started confirming various claims about Dahlia quantitatively.
 Around this time, Dahlia was rejected from ASPLOS.

 While this was expected, I was still sad for a few days.
-We decided to target PLDI which was in less than a month.
+We decided to resubmit to PLDI.
 With three weeks to go, I ran the capstone
 experiment: enumerate 32,000 points and run them on the 80 workers.
 I calculated that it would take 5 days to finish the jobs.
 I ran into numerous issues like `ls` being too slow, job uploads taking three days, and monitoring scripts DDoS-ing the servers.
-I babysat the servers for 5 days and got the results.
+I babysat the servers, painfully restarting dead workers and failed jobs, and eventually got the results.
 The graphs looked pretty and validated Dahlia's claims.
 I was very tired but happy.